-Tour Cupson us.
+Your Cupboards:

-Are Your Cupboards Clean
+Are your cupboards clean?

-inside yes no
+Inside □ yes □ no

-outside yes no
+Outside 🖵 yes 🖵 no

-Is contact paper, if used, in good condition? yes no
+Is contact paper, if used, in good condition? \square yes \square no

 Your Kitchen Cloths:

-Are kitchen cloths clean? yes no
+Are kitchen cloths clean? 🖵 yes 🗀 no

-Are cloths laundered and sanitized often? yes no
+Are cloths laundered and sanitized often? uges uges uges uges uges uges uges uge

 Your Dishwasher:

-Do you wipe out the inside of the dishwasher and sanitize periodically? yes no
+Do you wipe out the inside of the dishwasher and sanitize it periodically? \Box yes \Box no

 Your Refrigerator:

-ls your refrigerator clean? yes no
+ls your refrigerator clean? □ yes □ no

-Has it been moved and scrubbed under? yes no
+Have you moved and scrubbed under it? 🔲 yes 🖫 no

-Is it clean on top? yes no
+ls it clean on top? ☐ yes ☐ no

-Is the defrost pan clean? yes no
+Is the defrost pan clean? 🖵 yes 🖵 no

-Do you know what is in all the containers? yes no
+Do you know what is in all the containers? \square yes \square no

 Your Stove:

-Do you clean the smoke hood and filters? yes no
+Do you clean the smoke hood and filters? 🔲 yes 🗓 no

-Is the stove clean? yes no
+Is the stove clean? ☐ yes ☐ no

-Drip trays? yes no
+Drip trays? ☐ yes ☐ no

-Knobs? yes no
+Knobs? □ yes □ no

 Miscellaneous:

-Is you floor clean? yes no
+Is your floor clean? ☐ yes ☐ no

-Are the can opener blades spotless? yes no
+Are the can opener blades spotless? \square yes \square no

-Do you clean the crumb tray of the unplugged toaster periodically? yes no
+Do you clean the crumb tray of the unplugged toaster periodically? \Box yes \Box no

-Are counter tops clean?
-Are corners and edges
+Are countertops clean?
+Are corners and edges clean

-clean (a clean tooth brush works well)? yes no
+(a clean toothbrush works well)? ☐ yes ☐ no

-I teaspoon household bleach in I quart warm water can be used to sanitize.
+I teaspoon of household bleach in I quart of warm water can be used to sanitize.